RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Home.md

 #### Loading .json files

-For an extra reduction of bandwidth utilization and parsing overhead, you may use the [proto2js command line utility](https://github.com/dcodeIO/ProtoBuf.js/wiki/proto2js) to compile your .proto files to JSON.
-While proto2js also provides some abstraction to create entire classes, using the plain JSON definitions behind this is also possible:
+For an extra reduction of bandwidth utilization and parsing overhead, you may use the [proto2js command line utility](https://github.com/dcodeIO/ProtoBuf.js/wiki/proto2js) to compile your .proto files to JSON or even self-contained JS files.

+This basically is what proto2js does for you automatically when building classes, AMD or CommonJS imports:

 ```js
 var builder = ProtoBuf.newBuilder();